HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 ## 05.01.2022

-402 at the beginning something wrong
+Doc.
+402: at the beginning something wrong
  (assistant is investigating):
- 2.7 vs 2.8: blank line in 9,5 font, comes up with a non necessary tag, but what about the missing tag on line 1?
+ 2.7 vs 2.8: blank line in 9,5 font, becomes an extraneous tag, but what about the missing tag on line 1?

 402 EndOfPlace is strangely missing?